 Eagle Aim, Attacker vs Defender

-The gunman fires a shot at the target’s armor to expose it to a piercing attack for 1 action per focus.
+The gunman fires a reactive shot at the target’s armor to exposing 1d4 soak rate per CP before an ally's attack.

 The gunman targets the hands to remove an item from the target.
 The target takes an action to retrieve item.